apache/brpc/docs/en/server.md

 ### server-thread-local

 A server-thread-local is bound to **a call to service's CallMethod**, from entering service's CallMethod, to leaving the method.
-All server-thread-local data are reused as much as possible and will not be deleted before stopping server. server-thread-local is implemented as a special bthread-local.
+All server-thread-local data are reused as much as possible and will not be deleted before stopping the server. server-thread-local is implemented as a special bthread-local.

 After setting ServerOptions.thread_local_data_factory, call Controller.thread_local_data() to get a thread-local.
 If ServerOptions.thread_local_data_factory is unset, Controller.thread_local_data() always returns NULL.

 If ServerOptions.reserved_thread_local_data is greater than 0, Server creates so many data before serving.

-**Difference with session-local**
+**Differences with session-local**

 session-local data is got from server-side Controller,  server-thread-local can be got globally from any function running directly or indirectly inside a thread created by the server.